xy-241/CS-Notes/content/Algorithm/Optimisation/Dijkstra's Algorithm.md

 > - Do not use Dijkstra's algorithm when graph contains negative edges
 > - Consider using [[Bellman-Ford Algorithm]] instead for graphs with negative edges
 > - Negative cycles (cycles with negative total weight) make shortest path undefined

+## Graph Types and Applicability
+---
+### Supported Graph Types ✓ Yes
+1. **Unweighted Trees**
+   - All edges have the same weight (typically 1)
+   - Trees have no cycles, so shortest path between any two vertices is the unique path connecting them
+   - Algorithm will correctly find this path, relaxing each edge at most once

+2. **Weighted Graphs with Non-negative Edge Weights**
+   - Classic scenario where Dijkstra's algorithm is guaranteed to work correctly
+   - Non-negative edge weights ensure that once a vertex is processed, its distance is final
+   - Any alternative path would have to be at least as long
+   - Each node is processed exactly once
+   - Priority Queue processes nodes in order of increasing distance

+### Unsupported Graph Types ✗ No
+1. **Weighted Graphs with Negative Edge Weights**
+   - Fails if graph contains negative edge weights
+   - Greedy selection assumes adding edges can never decrease path length
+   - This assumption is violated with negative weights
+   - Nodes may require multiple edge relaxations as later paths could be shorter

+2. **Weighted Graphs with Negative Weight Cycles**
+   - Even without negative cycles, negative edge weights can cause incorrect results
+   - Algorithm might prematurely mark a vertex as "visited" before discovering a shorter path through a negative edge
+   - Consider using [[Bellman-Ford Algorithm]] instead for graphs with negative edges

+>[!note] Summary
+> Dijkstra's algorithm will always return the correct answer (relaxing each edge at most once) only for:
+> - Unweighted trees
+> - Weighted graphs with non-negative edge weights

 ## Java Code Templates
 ---